brollin/nextjs/modules/health/healthStory.md

 evidence of tension on hyperabduction, as well as abnormal signal intensity of the right brachial plexus.
 Significant extrinsic venous compression with the arms in neutral position, worsening on hyperabduction."

+### Mid to late 2021

-Upon discussing the results, I ultimately opted to go the route of surgery.
+Upon discussing the results of the MRI, I ultimately opted to go the route of surgery.
 I had first rib resection (FRRS), scalenectomy, and pec minor tenotomy (also known as the "trifecta" surgery) done on both sides.
 I first had it down on the left side in June 2021, and then again on the right side in October 2021.
 The first surgery in June seemed to go relatively well, with no new nerve symptoms but also no obvious immediate relief from past nerve symptoms.
+In short, no real change.

 ### October 2021 - December 2021

 Following the second surgery on the right side, I had many new painful nerve symptoms, primarily along the ulnar nerve.
 Also, my right arm was swollen with edema for these several months.
-I was in excruciating pain and severe discomfort for these several months, and used gabapentin during this time to manage the pain.
+I was in excruciating pain and severe discomfort for these several months, and used gabapentin to manage the pain until I began having disconcerting side effects like inability to focus.

-Over the following years, sum of the new nerve symptoms on the right side would eventually go away, but the original nerve issues remained on both sides.
+Over the following years, some of the new nerve symptoms on the right side would eventually go away, but the original nerve issues remained on both sides.
 Basically, these surgeries did not seem to affect my nerve issues in any positive way.
 Additionally, after the edema subsided on the right side, there was notable atrophy of many muscles on the right side of my body: the pec, right bicep, tricep, forearm, and various parts of the hand.

-I also had been cradling my right arm and wasn't able to move my right shoulder enough that I developed a frozen shoulder.
+I also had been cradling my right arm and wasn't able to move my right shoulder enough that I developed a frozen shoulder and an inability to straighten my right elbow.
+My right shoulder and elbow remain stiff and I don't have a full range of motion.

 ### 2022 - November 2023